Spend winter or summer in Spain’s striking capital

-Note: The $900 Enrollment Fee is constant across Madrid Fellowship dates.
+Note: The $900 Enrollment Fee is constant across all Fellowship dates.

 The totals of the Fellowships are $2,499 and $3,999 for the Winter and Summer Fellowships, respectively.

-Request an application to learn more about Madrid, Spain and its Fellowship offerings from our Admissions Team
+Request an application to learn more about Lex Fellowships in Madrid

 Spain’s diverse landscapes can pique anybody's interest.
 The snowcapped Sierra Nevada overlook the sunny plains of Andalucía, and the Pyrenees and the Picos de Europa are some of the most beautiful mountains in Europe.
 The beautiful cliffs of Spain’s Atlantic northwest are countered by the quiet coves of the country's Mediterranean coastline.
 Everywhere you go, quaint small villages of ages past dot the country as outposts of the Old Spain juxtaposed with the metropolitan hubs like Madrid and Barcelona.